DoryGuy/PythonUtilites/json/README.md

 plate code found in json_decorotors.
 It's to help eliminate repetitive coding and thus reduce bugs.
 It relies on techniques from the decorators and the extensions libraries.

+This is the most advanced version of the utilities, and is the one I use in my projects.
+It uses some fancy pants patterns from python ie. annotations, so might not be the easiest to understand at first, but it is the most powerful and flexible and it's the easiest to use.

+The code in the library looks complex and yet makes it easy to add modules to handle things like datetime, range, complex etc.
+So that your code is easy to read and maintain.

+Just follow the code in the examples directory, and you will see how to use it.

 ## [complex_example](complex_example)
 Using a more complex employee class, I used the above techniques to create JSON read and writing functions.
-This uses the decorators, the extensions library, json_decorators and the recursive library.
+This example uses the decorators library, the extensions library, json_decorators and the recursive library.

-There is a List of contacts, of which the Contact class has inheritence, an Address class which is a basic data structure, and a Name class also a basic data structure.
+There is a List of contacts, of which the Contact class uses inheritence, an Address class which is a basic data structure, and a Name class also a basic data structure.
 The Employee class uses the same inheritence as the basic example.